- § 301

 (g) A school district or nonpublic school may not have more than 1 member on the Board.

-(h) (1) The Governor may remove a member for gross inefficiency, misfeasance, nonfeasance, or malfeasance in office.
+(h) (1) An appointing authority under this section may remove that appointing authority’s member for gross inefficiency, misfeasance, nonfeasance, malfeasance, or neglect of duty in office.

-(2) The Governor may consider a member who is in neglect of duty in office or ceases to meet a county representation or residency requirement to have resigned and may accept the member’s resignation.
+(2) An appointing authority may consider that appointing authority’s member who is in neglect of duty in office or ceases to meet a county representation or residency requirement to have resigned and may accept the member’s resignation.

 b.
 A member ceases to meet a residency requirement if the member is no longer a resident of the county in which the member resided when appointed to the Board and the residency was a requirement of the appointment.